Home Theater Recommendations

 High End Speakers

-I just want to say that I haven’t owned any of these next few speakers personally, but I have tried them and…just wow.
-They are certainly in a league all their own,and if you have the opportunity, then these are a few I would personally select from experience.
-They are all legit mind blowing which is probably still an understatement.
+I just want to say that I haven’t owned any of these next few speakers personally, but I have heard them before and…just wow.
+They are certainly in a league all their own, and if you want something incredible, then these are a few I would personally select from experience.

 This one..
 I’m sorry but I have to say something about this one.
 This is so beyond words.
 You know how something is so hard to describe that you can’t find the right words to depict it?
 Yeah, that’d be this instance.
-I’m not even saying get it since it’s probably so beyond what you would need in a normal setting it’s not even funny, (I’d buy it in a heartbeat if I personally could) but find somewhere to just demo this thing; just test it out.
-I guarantee you you haven’t experienced something like this.
+There’s a good chance you probably haven’t experienced something like this.
 It’s a legit monster and I love it.

 Things to go with the speakers